Vice President Kamala Harris

 Although people across the U.S. had been celebrating Black history for years, it became federally recognized in 1976, thanks to President Gerald Ford.
 He told the American people to "seize the opportunity to honor the too-often neglected accomplishments of Black Americans in every area of endeavor throughout our history."

-Notably, this resistance is essential in helping Black people continue on in a country that has historically treated us like second-class citizens if not worse.
-Things like Jim Crow laws were put in place to keep races separate.
-And many of them restricted Black people's access to vital facilities like certain schools and hospitals.
+Notably, this resistance is essential in helping Black people continue in a country that has historically treated us like second-class citizens, if not worse.
+Legislation such as Jim Crow laws were put in place to keep races separate.
+Many pieces of legislation restricted Black people's access to vital facilities like certain schools and hospitals.
 Even today, laws like the CROWN Act, which legislates discrimination against Black people's hair, are still being debated in the U.S.

 Although Black History Month is celebrated at different times worldwide now, many believe there are still issues that need to be addressed.
 Topics like critical race theory, which discusses systematic racism in American society is currently a hot-button issue that has divided many groups in the U.S., especially when talking about bringing this matter into the public school system.